FDR0903/ctf25/slides.md

 u(\tau, x) = \frac{1}{\sigma\sqrt{2\,\pi\,\tau}}\int_{-\infty}^\infty u(0,y)\,e^{-\frac{(x-y)^2}{2\sigma^2\tau}}dy
 $$
 * With some manipulations, we arrive at the solution.
-* We will prove this when we do risk-neutral pricing !
+* We will prove this with probabilistic arguments when we do risk-neutral pricing !

 <!--